Gip-Gip/msbaker/README.md

     - [ ] Increasing the size of traces to reduce impedence, when possible
 - [ ] Document Ms. Baker so it's easy to use
 - [ ] Develop a pin breakout board so prototyping is as easy as with a normal Raspberry Pi Pico

+## Legal

+Ms Baker's hardware is under the CERN-OHL-S and software under GPL-3.0.
+See LEGAL-HARDWARE for all legal info regarding hardware, LEGAL-SOFTWARE for all legal info regarding software.

 ## Links